Image File Types

 As a photographer and a user of both Lightroom and Photoshop, I see quite a range of photo file types - from our original RAW files, to TIFF, JPEG and PNG.

-If you are wondering about the characteristics of each image file type, and when you should use them, this post will help you understand the basics.
+If you are wondering about the characteristics of each image file type, their extensions and when you should use them, this post will help you understand the basics.

 Below is a list of the most common file types found in photo editing including the abbreviation, file name, and how they are used.